MichaelOC05/arr/journals/edgar.md

 ## August 31, 2022
 Worked with seirs on researching a plan on how to integrate poster images from the API to react.

+## September 8, 2022
+Worked with Michael and Jack to create a modal, ran into issues where bootstrap was not working.